Fukushima residents say resounding "no" to nuclear energy

-The Fukushima hearing, the ninth out of 11 planned nationwide, sought to gather views on nuclear power's role in the nation's energy mix as the government struggles to cover a power shortfall by that could threaten economic growth.
+The Fukushima hearing, the ninth out of 11 planned n ationwide, sought to gather views on n uclear power's role in the nation's energy mix as the government struggles to cover a power shortfall by that threatens economic growth.

-Meltdowns at Tokyo Electric Power Co.'s (9501.T) Fukushima nuclear plant after an earthquake and tsunami on March 11 last year caused radiation to spew over large areas of Fukushima, forcing more than 160,0000 people to flee.
-In the following months, all of Japan's nuclear plants were shut for safety checks.
-Two reactors resumed operations last month.
+Meltdowns at the Tokyo Power Co. owned Fukushima nuclear plant after an earthquake and tsunami on March 11 last year led the government to shut all nuclear plants until recently, forced more than 160,0000 people to flee and raised fears of radiation exposure.

 "I want all the reactors in Japan shut immediately and scrapped," a grey-haired woman, who introduced herself as a farmer living 65 km (40 miles) from the Fukushima plant, said at the public hearing in the prefecture capital.